geigermartin/prostheticHand/README.md

 ![emg](/img/emg.jpg)

 #### Motion capture
 The fourth control mode is moCap.
 The prosthetic hand replicates finger flexion and extension that are tracked through the laptop's webcam.
 Here, I integrated an OpenCV implementation for motion capture.
-A stream of five integers is continuously sent to the Arduino.
-A '1' indicates that the finger is extended while a '0' is sent when a finger is flexed.
+If discrete detection is used, a stream of five integers is continuously sent to the Arduino, where a '1' indicates that the finger is extended while a '0' is sent when a finger is flexed.
+Recently I implemented the continuous (=proportional) tracking of finger movements.
+(To go back to discrete a few things have to be changed.)
 ![moCap](/img/moCap.jpg)

 #### Arduino CLI